DiyProject

 When layering, start with a firmer foam on the bottom (higher IFD) for support, then add a softer foam on top (lower IFD) for comfort.
 Think of the base foam as a box spring — it stabilizes the cushion even if the top layer compresses over time.

-Pro Tip: Add a layer of Moisture Prevention Underliner (#121766) at the very bottom (not inside the cushion cover).
+Pro Tip: Add a layer of Moisture Prevention Underliner (#121766) at the very bottom (underneath the cushion cover).
 This breathable mesh promotes airflow and prevents condensation, mold and mildew — especially important in marine settings.

-In all our layering combinations, we never mix CushionRite Premium (high-density polyurethane foam) with CushionRite Dry Fast (open-cell foam).
+In all our layering combinations, we never mix CushionRite® Premium Upholstery Foam (a high-density polyurethane foam) with CushionRite® Dry Fast Antimicrobial Foam (a reticulated, open-cell foam).
 Here’s why:

-• Use Dry Fast if your cushion or mattress will be exposed to moisture — it dries quickly and resists mold.
+• Use Dry Fast if your cushion or mattress will be exposed to significant moisture — its open-cell structure dries quickly and resists mold.

-• Use Premium if you want long-lasting comfort — ideal for indoor or dry environments, and for liveaboard boaters.
+• Use Premium if you want maximum durability and long-lasting comfort — ideal for indoor, dry environments, or for liveaboard boaters who prioritize longevity.

 Layering Examples From the Sailrite Team